-Rector Magnificus & Chairman of the Executive Board
+Former Rector Magnificus & Chairman of the Executive Board/Professor emeritus Private Law

-Carel Stolker (Leiden, 23 June 1954) has been Rector Magnificus and President of the Executive Board of Leiden University since 8 February 2013.
-In June 2016 he was appointed for a second term by the Goard of Governors, for the period from 2017 to 2021.
-Stolker is a Professor of Private Law.
-He is also deputy judge at the Court of Law of North Holland and deputy justice at the Court of Appeal in ’s-Hertogenbosch.
+Carel Stolker (Leiden, 23 June 1954) has been Rector Magnificus and President of the Executive Board of Leiden University from 8 February 2013 to 7 February 2021.
+Stolker is an emeritus Professor of Private Law.

-Carel Stolker studied in Leiden, and started his academic career in 1979 at the department of Civil Law at Leiden University, where he taught property law.
+Carel Stolker studied in Leiden, and started his academic career in 1979 at the department of Civil Law at Leiden University, where he taught property law, contracts, tort law and a wide range of other subjects, also including health law.
 He also taught post-academic subjects to lawyers, notaries, judges and company lawyers.
 In 1988 he obtained his PhD based on a comparative law dissertation on medical liability, supervised by Professors Hans Nieuwenhuis and Bernard Sluijters (Aansprakelijkheid van de arts, Kluwer).
 In 1991 he taught liability law at the University of California Hastings College of the Law, in San Francisco, followed by an appointment as professor in 1996.

 Stolker’s inaugural lecture was on the subject of the rise of the claim culture in the Netherlands and Europe.
 He has also written on diverse private law and philosophy of science topics in national and international journals.
 He collaborated with Anneleen Broekhuijsen on Geneesmiddelen en aansprakelijkheid (Kluwer, 1986).
 In 1989 Van arts naar advocaat (Boom, Scheltema & Holkema/Kluwer), was published on the legal and societal origins of the American claim culture and the lessons that Europe could learn from this.